rangle/augury-labs/README.md

 ### How does it work?

-`@augury/core` [attaches](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) `Probe`s to various objects present in the application's context, for example: NgZone, NgModule, the global Promise constructor, etc. Certain triggers from these `Probe`s will emit events within `@augury/core`, which will synchronously react to the event before returning control back to the application.
+`@augury/core` maintains a set of `Probe`s, which [attach](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) themselves to various objects present in the application's context, for example: NgZone, NgModule, the global Promise constructor, etc. Certain triggers from these `Probe`s will emit events within `@augury/core`, which will synchronously react to the event before returning control back to the application.
 Events can be consumed by `Plugin`s to provide different types of metrics and interfaces. `Probe`s can also affect the object they are attached to, allowing for `Plugin`s to offer interactive behavior.

 ## Plugins